MaxPleaner/jobapps-web/README.md

 ## About

 This is a Rails app which is meant to help a job-seeker go through lists of companies, encouraging them to send out more job applications.
-It tracks the state of applications and can scrape job listings off Indeed and StackOverflow.
+It tracks the state of applications and can scrape job listings off Indeed, StackOverflow, and RemoteOK.

 ## How to use